|How We Can Help You||12 FAQs for Clients||What to Keep||10 Tips: How to Choose an Estate Sale Service|

 Q#3 - Why should we use your company?

 A - We know what we're doing & we've been doing it longer than most (Anne Dee ESTATE SALES has produced 187 estate sales since June 2007).
 We'll share an email that arrived August 29, 2010:

 "You won't believe this.
 I go to the last day of a [central Austin estate] sale today & sitting inside a kitchen cabinet with florists vases & measuring cups is this ewer.
 Priced at $8, but this is half-price day, of course....
 Thank God, you pulled out that vase at the Cedar Park interview [last week] so the Rookwood mark was fresh in my mind.
 1888, signed by one of their famous artists, Matt Daly.
 From research I've done, I think the value is between $500 & $1,000."

 How in the world did this marked Rookwood pitcher escape notice of the estate sale company who was running the sale?
 How?
 The person who was pricing didn't have a clue.
 And, unfortunately, more & more people who don't have a background in antiques or even business, who have absolutely no qualifications, decide to launch a website & enter the field because "it sounds like fun."
 Truth be told, however, if done right, running a lucrative sale is a great deal of work.
 An excellent estate sale professional will make sure that every item is researched.
-The indispensable iPad is a great start, but the person who does the pricing has to intuitively know all sorts of things, such as the difference between Navajo & Zapotec rugs, original Carnival glass versus reproduction, good & bad art, good & bad costume jewelry & so on.
+The Internet is a great place to start, but the person who does the pricing has to intuitively know all sorts of things, such as the difference between Navajo & Zapotec rugs, original Carnival glass versus reproduction, good & bad art, good & bad costume jewelry & so on.